IBM-Blockchain-Archive/fabric-boilerplate/README.md

 To avoid the auto-deployment be sure `blockchain/deployBluemix/chaincode_id` exists (do not add it in your .cfignore!).

 Viceversa - Remove `blockchain/deployBluemix/chaincode_id` if you want your application to deploy a new chaincode.

+**Important:** Be sure your `manifest.yml` is configured correctly before executing the command below.

 Then you can run: